gerelee357/Asynchronous-packet-processing-in-P4/README.md

 3. Create a new directory at the following location: `/usr/local/share/dpdk/examples/`.
 4. Copy the files `test_compressdev.c` and `Makefile` into this new folder.
-5. Execute the test_compressdev.c file following the instructions outlined in the README within the t4p4s directory.
+5. Execute the program following the instructions outlined in the README within the t4p4s directory.